Super 4 (Indian TV series): Season 2

-The channel launched the Season 2 on 29 August 2020.
+The channel launched the Season 2 on September 05, 2020.
 The format of the show is there is total of 16 contestants and they equally divide 16 contestants into four groups named Vidhuannan jagajillies, Rimu jagajillies, Sithumani jagajillies and Jobaby jagajillies..
-Show went off on October 10 2021 by Grand Finale.
+Show went off on October 10, 2021 by Grand Finale.
+The Season 2 of Super 4 was called Super 4 Juniors and Seniors.